Félix Mathaus

-Félix Mathaus Lima Santos (born 28 November 1990) is a Cape Verdean professional footballer who plays as a centre-back for Super League Greece 2 club Niki Volos.
+Félix Mathaus Lima Santos (born 28 November 1990) is a Cape Verdean professional footballer who plays as a centre-back for Icelandic 1. deild karla club Njarðvík.

 Club career

 Early life and career

 Hailing from a modest background in Cape Verde, Félix Mathaus began to play football to help provide for his family.
 He came up through the Tourizense youth academy and was promoted to the senior team in 2013, which played in the third-tier Campeonato de Portugal at the time.
 Over the next two seasons, Félix Mathaus made 28 league appearances for Tourizense, scoring one goal.

 In July 2015, Félix Mathaus signed a one-year contract with second-tier club Académico Viseu.
 He then made his professional debut on 6 September by playing a full 90 minutes in a 1–0 win against Santa Clara, and scored his first professional goal in a 1–0 win against Varzim on 24 October.
 Félix Mathaus scored two goals in 25 league appearances for the club.
 His play attracted the attention of Chaves, who signed him to a three-year contract in 2016.
 Félix Mathaus was sidelined for several months with a serious injury.
 His lone appearance for Chaves was a Taça da Liga match against Rio Ave where he played 120 minutes and they lost on penalties.
 Félix Mathaus was subsequently loaned out to Freamunde in January 2017.
 However, he was found to have not sufficiently recovered from his injury and the loan was cancelled just a few days later.

 In July 2017, Félix Mathaus signed a two-year deal with Oliveirense.
 He scored his maiden goal for Oliveirense in a 2–1 home win over his former club, Académico Viseu, on 7 October 2017.
 Félix Mathaus netted again against Académico Viseu on 28 January 2019, this time scoring his side's first goal via a header in a 5–3 home win.
 He made a total of 60 league appearances over two seasons with Oliveirense.